Russell Area Technology Center...

 Dual Credit - If you have not enrolled with ACTC as a student for dual credit, please use the link below to do so.
 Dual credit is starting in August at the RATC!!!
 Please read and follow directions in this letter to enroll as a student with ACTC and register for your Dual Credit Course(s).
 On ACTC's Hub page, Ms. Vicki McGinnis has provided short video tutorials to help you.
 Please make sure you go through the entire orientation process on this site to be fully enrolled.
 Please visit this site to enroll with ACTC today:

-You CANNOT apply for the Work Ready Scholarship(s) yet!!!!
+You CAN apply for the Work Ready Scholarship(s)!!!

 We are so proud of our Programs & Teachers here at the RATC!!!